NhiNguyen34/uav-detection/README.md

 │   └── figures        <- Generated graphics and figures to be used in │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-│                         generated with `pip freeze > requirements.txt`
+                          generated with `pip freeze > requirements.txt`
-│
 ```

-## Models

-### YOLOv8
+### Models

-YOLOv8 is a state-of-the-art object detection model that offers high accuracy and speed.
+- YOLOv8: YOLOv8 is a state-of-the-art object detection model that offers high accuracy and speed.
 It is used in this project for vehicle detection tasks.

-### RT-DETR
-RT-DETR (Real-Time Detection Transformer) is another powerful model utilized for object detection.
+- RT-DETR: RT-DETR (Real-Time Detection Transformer) is another powerful model utilized for object detection.
 It leverages transformer architecture to enhance detection capabilities, providing robust results in real-time scenarios.

-### YOLOv10
-YOLOv10 is an advanced version of the YOLO series models, offering improved performance and accuracy.
+- YOLOv10: YOLOv10 is an advanced version of the YOLO series models, offering improved performance and accuracy.
 It is included in this project to explore its effectiveness in vehicle detection.

-## Setup Instructions
+### Setup Instructions

 1. **Clone the repository**:
     ```bash